LyMarco/MusicKickstarter/iteration-02.review.md

 	* For example: NEVER directly commit anything to the codebase.
 All code should be merged via pull-request
 	* Also any conflicts made during a pull request, if it interferes with another member's submitted code, should ALWAYS be reviewed by one or more parties before merging
 	* One should always try to make merges with purpose or valuable content.
- * A naming convention for pull-requests and commits should most likely be implemented, such that the messages convey some information as to what was changed or added during the merge.
+ * Establish a naming convention for pull-requests and commits should most likely be implemented, such that the messages convey some information as to what was changed or added during the merge.

 ## Product - Review